 Take a look at this article on Cerveza Bambusa: Bamboo beer from Central Mexico for the complete story.

-Bamboo Wine: On Safari with Ulanzi
+Bamboo Brew: On Safari with Ulanzi

 Oxytenanthera abyssinica African Lowland Bamboo